dannieRope/-Highlight-Rows-based-on-selected-Batch-ID-VBA-Project/README.md

 - Step 1: Creating a drop down menu in Cell F2 for the Identifiers and a drop down in F3 for the keys

-  To create a drop down, I first got the distinct identifiers and keys in a distant cells, cell S1 and T1 respectively Below are the formula used in the process;
+  To create a drop down, extract distinct identifiers and keys and place them in cell S1 and T1 respectively

+  Use the following formula to get the unique identifiers and Keys.

   ```
   Identifier in Cell S1